henryaddison/henryaddison.github.io/_posts/2023-04-25-what-im-doing.md

 * Puttingn together a paper
 * Figuring what the hell will my thesis contain
 * Better way to display samples
-* Baselines (GAN, deterministic UNet, GLMs that perhaps can't do spatially coherent single samples)
+* Picking and fitting some decent baselines (GAN, deterministic UNet, GLMs that perhaps can't do spatially coherent single samples)